 Disney California Adventure Park/Universal Studios Hollywood, Los Angeles

-No, it's not one of China's numerous copycat theme parks.
-This is how two of Los Angeles' most famous amusement parks -- Universal Studios Hollywood and Disney California Adventure Park -- are celebrating the Lunar New Year.
+No, it’s not one of China’s numerous copycat theme parks, this is how Los Angeles’ most famous amusement parks celebrating the Chinese New Year.

 Both parks are offering specially themed Lunar New Year activities to welcome the Year of the Pig, including parades, musical performances and special cuisine.